-I am traveling to 100 countries before I turn 30, and have planned to visit about 40 different countries in 2018!
-Portugal is one I am looking forward to visiting over summer 2018!
+I am traveling to 100 countries before I turn 30, and have planned to visit about 40 different countries this year!
+Portugal is one I am looking forward to visiting!
 I will make sure to visit this fairytale village my aunt told me about.

 Talek Nantes of Travels With Talek:

 Galicia, Spain is on my travel bucket list for some unique and personal reasons!
 Bordering Spain’s rugged northwest coast, Galicia is particularly special to me, due to the fact that my ancestors came from there.
 What strikes a first-time visitor to Galicia, Spain is the wild landscape.
 The North Atlantic Ocean batters the coast and the waves pound the lighthouses and rocky beaches.